easttennesseecc-star/Q-Top-Dog-IDE/API_KEY_RESPONSIBILITY_MODEL.md

 ✅ Google Gemini (you pay Google directly)
 ✅ Anthropic Claude (you pay Anthropic directly)
 ✅ Still can use free local models too
-✅ You manage all keys in Q-IDE Settings
+✅ You manage all keys in Top Dog Settings
 ```

-### Rule 3: Q-IDE Never Handles Your API Keys ⛔
+### Rule 3: Top Dog Never Handles Your API Keys ⛔
 ```
-What Q-IDE does NOT do:
+What Top Dog does NOT do:
 ❌ Store your keys on our servers
 ❌ Charge you for API usage
 ❌ Log or monitor your API calls